Homework: the kids hate it, and the parents hate it.

 from rose hips and petti coats

-The desk can be set in two different positions: open and close.
-When closed the furniture is clean and elegant, and when the lid is lifted you will discover another layer of the desk with rounded corners and a hidden organizer.
+The desk can be set in two different positions: open and closed.
+When closed, the furniture is clean and elegant, and when the lid is lifted, you will discover another layer of the desk with rounded corners and a hidden organizer.

 from april and may mini